rahulrajpl/rahulrajpl.github.io.old/about.md

 Hey there,

-My name is Rahul.
-I am a Computer Science student.
-I maintain this blog to share my work/ learning/ research/ thoughts/ opinions, etc. related to cybersecurity and machine learning.
-For one to one conversation, please use my public key [here](/static/base.txt).
+Welcome to randomwalk blog.
+Here you will get random thoughts/ studies/ opinions/ etc. related to cybersecurity and machine learning (Or sometimes Computer Science in general).
+For one to one conversation with author, please use my public key [here](/static/base.txt).

 ---

-**Reach me here**
+**Contact**

+Best way to contact me is email.
+If you want to meet in person I am here,

 Room No: RM302,<br>
 [Dept. of Computer Science and Engineering](http://www.cse.iitk.ac.in/),<br>